 This exciting project was funded by the Trust, with the help of Charity Bank.
 It is benefited from significant grant support from the government’s Homes and Communities Agency and generous donations from charitable bodies.

 Our scheme manager, Kevin Hickin, is responsible for the day-to-day running of the site.
 He is based here each weekday, from 9am to 5pm.

-Kevin joined Glover’s three years ago, with 15 years’ management experience in the retirement care and social housing sector.
+Kevin joined Glover’s six years ago with 15 years’ management experience in the retirement care and social housing sector.
 Prior to that, he trained as a nurse after making a career change from being a welder.

 Kevin lives in Sutton Coldfield with his wife and has three stepchildren.
 He enjoys travelling, cooking, reading and watching sports, especially boxing.
 Other interests include world affairs, science and technology.

 Kevin’s role is to support the wellbeing and independence of residents.
 It is also to make sure it is a safe, secure and well-maintained place to live.